michaelrsweet/mmd/README.md

 ## Legal Stuff

-Copyright 2017 by Michael R Sweet.
+Copyright &copy; 2017 by Michael R Sweet.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: